offby1/bridge-server/README.related.md

   I have an account.
 They offer ACBL points, which I have no interest in doing.

 * [Bridgeclub Live](https://www.bridgeclublive.com/)
-  Unclear if it's web-based
+  Appears to be web-based.

 * [Funbridge](https://www.funbridge.com/)
   Wikipedia says it's all robots, which sounds similar to what I'm doing.
+Requires signup, which I haven't done.

 * [OK Bridge](https://www.okbridge.com/new/login.php)
   Sounds familiar.
-I don't have an account.
+Requires signup, which I haven't done.

 * [Realbridge](https://realbridge.online/)
-  "Real Bridge with Real People", also similar to what I'm doing
+  "Real Bridge with Real People".
+Oddly local (Cambridge UK).
+From the splash pages, appears to be bridge-over-Zoom.

 * [Shark Bridge](https://www.thesharkbridgecompany.com/)
   Web site has "app downloads", but Wikipedia suggests it's online 🤷